 Real user case

-Format or Wipe, which is better?
+Format or wipe, which is better?

-That’s because formatting process just makes the data invisible to the operating system, but they are still there, and can be recovered by some data recovery software.
+That’s because the formatting process just makes the data invisible to the operating system, but they are still there and can be recovered by some data recovery software.
 Then your private data including financial and business information will expose.
 That's dangerous, right?

-Wipe data in Seagate HDD permanently
+Part 1.
+Wipe clean Seagate external HDD permanently

 If there are some files or data you want to keep, make a backup via AOMEI Backupper in advance since all the data will be cleaned on the external drive after wiping the external hard drive.

-(1) Install and launch the software.
+1. Install and launch the software.
 Locate the Seagate HDD and right-click on it to select “Wipe Hard Drive” from the drop-down menu.

-(3) Click "Apply” to confirm the operation and click “Proceed” to execute the pending operations.
+3. Click "Apply” to confirm the operation and click “Proceed” to execute the pending operations.

 Different from HDD in reading as well as writing ways, so the Seagate SSD should be wiped out in a different method.
-The “SSD Secure Erase Wizard” offered by AOMEI Partition Assistant could ensure all data stored on the SSD storage device will be completely cleaned without causing any potential damage.
-But this feature could only work in Windows7, so firstly please connect the Seagate SSD to a computer running Windows7 and make sure it is recognized.
-Then you need to run the AOMEI Partition Assistant on your computer, click the “SSD Secure Erase Wizard” in the left panel, and follow the hints to finish the operation.
+The “SSD Secure Erase Wizard” offered by AOMEI Partition Assistant could ensure all data stored on the SSD storage device will be completely cleaned without damaging SSD performance and lifespan.

-No matter which style of disk you want to wipe, the AOMEI Partition Assistant Standard will never let you down.
-If your computer runs the Window Server 2003, 2008 (R2), 2012 (R2), 2016 and SBS 2003, 2008, 2011, you can upgrade it to Server, which comes with much more wonderful functions to meet your different disk management requirements.
+No matter which brand of the hard drive you want to wipe, the AOMEI Partition Assistant Standard will never let you down.
+If your computer runs Windows Server 2003, 2008 (R2), 2012 (R2), 2016 and SBS 2003, 2008, 2011, you can use AOMEI Partition Assistant Server.